watson-developer-cloud/speech-javascript-sdk/README.md

 Options:
 * text - the text to transcribe // todo: list supported languages
 * voice - the desired playback voice's name - see .getVoices().
 Note that the voices are language-specific.
-* todo: autoPlay option that can be set to false to preload audio
+* autoPlay - set to false to prevent the audio from automatically playing

 ### `.getVoices()` -> Promise